layoutBox/PinLayout/README.md

 :pushpin: PinLayout is actively updated.
 So please come often to see latest changes.
 You can also **Star** it to be able to retrieve it easily later.

-**PinLayout + FlexLayout**
+### PinLayout + FlexLayout

 <a href="https://github.com/mirego/PinLayout"><img src="docs/images/pinlayout_plus_flexlayout_small.png" alt="FlexLayout" width="250"/></a>

-:pushpin: **PinLayout** is a companion of **[FlexLayout](https://github.com/lucdion/FlexLayout)**.
+**PinLayout** is a companion of **[FlexLayout](https://github.com/lucdion/FlexLayout)**.
 They share a similar syntax and method names.
+FlexLayout is a flexbox implementation.

+* A view can be layouted using PinLayout, FlexLayout, or both!
-FlexLayout is a flexbox implementation, it is particularly useful in situations where you view contains many children and you don't require the  finest control of PinLayout or don't have to do complex animations.
+* FlexLayout it is particularly useful in situations where you need to layouts many views but don't require the PinLayout's finest control nor complex animations.

-Note that a view layouted using PinLayout can be embedded inside a FlexLayout's flexbox container and reversely PinLayout can layout a FlexLayout view.
+* A view layouted using PinLayout can be embedded inside a FlexLayout's container and reversely.
 You choose the best layout framework for your situation.

 <br>